 We offer lessons in all the major classical instruments and voice, along with the opportunity to perform in our choir, orchestra, and chamber groups—groups in which students sing the solos and occupy the principal chairs.
 Students learn to analyze classical masterpieces in our four-semester music theory sequence, and they study the music in historical and cultural contexts in courses on the classical tradition, opera and Broadway, music and religion, and the discipline of musicology.
 For further information, contact John Corrie (email@example.com).

 Jazz and Popular Music

-The Music Department, the College Concerts Committee, and the Office of Student Activities bring an endless stream of performers, from the popular to the experimental, to campus throughout the academic year.
+The Department of Music, the Olin Arts Center, and the Office of Student Activities bring an endless stream of performers, from the popular to the experimental, to campus throughout the academic year.
 The largest part of the musical life of the college, however, comes from the members of the college community.
 Students perform not just in Music Department ensembles, but in five student-run a cappella groups and in many rock, jazz, and fusion groups.
 They play folk music in our fiddle ensemble and at contradances.
 They sing and play in Theatre Department productions, accompany productions of our Dance Program, and give solo performances at the campus coffeehouse.

-If you have questions about the department or if you are coming to campus for a visit and would like to speak to a member of the department, please contact Anne Odom, Academic Administrative Assistant.
+If you have questions about the department or if you are coming to campus for a visit and would like to speak to a member of the department, please contact Liz Petley, Academic Administrative Assistant.
 Her email address is firstname.lastname@example.org and her phone number is (207) 786-8212.
 We look forward to having you join us at Bates.